OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-precedents-dependents.md

     let range = context.workbook.getActiveCell();
     // Dependents are all cells that contain formulas that refer to other cells. let dependents = range.getDependents();
-    // Direct dependents are the child cells, or the first succeeding group of cells that contain formulas that refer to other cells. let directDependents = range.getDirectDependents();
+    // Direct dependents are the child cells, or the first succeeding group of cells in a sequence of cells that refer to other cells. let directDependents = range.getDirectDependents();

     range.load("address");